adamParker96/SaaS_App_Tech_Challenge/README.md

 User Service:

-This service allows us to perform CRUD operations on users in our 'Users' table
+This service allows us to perform CRUD operations on users in our 'Users' table.
+API Documentation can be found in /apps/backend/src/services/user-service

 ---------------------------------------------------------

 Article Service:

-This service allows users to perform CRUD operations on articles in our 'Articles' table
+This service allows users to perform CRUD operations on articles in our 'Articles' table.
+API Documentation can be found in /apps/backend/src/services/article-service

 ---------------------------------------------------------

-Files Service:
+File Service:

-This service allows users to perform CRUD operations on files in our 'Files' table
+This service allows users to perform CRUD operations on files in our 'Files' table.
+API Documentation can be found in /apps/backend/src/services/file-service

 ---------------------------------------------------------